✍️ Editor’s take: Assist-2-Sell's low fees offer potential savings. But a flawed business model makes it a riskier choice than other discount options.

 The "Direct to Buyer" package offers big savings — but it also comes with major risks:

 Most Assist-2-Sell offices follow the same tiered pricing structure for both MLS for Less and Direct to Buyer.
 The difference is whether you have to pay the buyer’s agent commission or not.

 For example, if you list a home for $300,000 with Assist-2-Sell and opt for the MLS for Less package, you’ll pay $3,995 to Assist-2-Sell and 2.5-3% to the buyer’s agent.

 If you sold the same house via Direct to Buyer, you’d only pay the $3,995 to Assist-2-Sell.

-Here’s an example of the fee structure for an Assist-2-Sell office in Tampa, FL, which is typical for many A2S offices:
+Here’s an example of the fee structure for an Assist-2-Sell office in Denver, CO, which is typical for many A2S offices:

 *Actual pricing structure may vary by location.

-While many Assist-2-Sell offers will follow the above flat-fee pricing model (or something similar), other offices will charge a reduced listing commission fee — for example, 1.5% of the home’s final purchase price (Jacksonville, FL).
+While many Assist-2-Sell offices follow the above flat fee pricing model (or something similar), other offices charge a reduced listing commission fee — for example, 1.5% of the home’s final purchase price.

-Long story short: while the savings and actual terms of service will vary by location, you’ll generally be paying between 1-2%.
+While the savings and actual terms of service will vary by location, you’ll generally pay a 1-2% listing fee.